mdmsn/forage-lyft-starter-repo/README.md

 # Lyft

-Simple Object-Oriented Programming in Python using the Factory Method design pattern.
+My OOP refactor of a Lyft repo using the Factory Method design pattern.